mario-deluna/php-glfw/README.md

 ### Linux

-`cmake` is required for the installation you can skip the first step if its already installed.
+`cmake` is required for the installation.
+You can skip the first step if it's already installed.
-Also make sure that you install the `php-dev` package for example `php8.1-dev`.
+Also, make sure that you install the `php-dev` package for example, `php8.1-dev`.

 ```
 sudo apt install -y cmake git